bbfrederick/capcalc/docs/index.rst

 		* the maximum silhouette score for that cluster in thate segment.

 	OUTPUT_seg_XXXX_rawtransmat.nii.gz
-	    This is a NIFTI file with dimentions n_states by n_states.
+	    This is a NIFTI file with dimensions n_states by n_states.
 The number of transitions from state a to state b is in location [a, b]

 	OUTPUT_seg_XXXX_normtransmat.nii.gz
 	    This is a NIFTI file containing the same information as the rawtransmat file, but each row is normalized to sum to 1, making, so the numbers represent the transition probabilities, rather than the total number of transitions.

 	OUTPUT_seg_XXXX_offdiagtransmat.nii.gz
-	    his is a NIFTI file containing the same information as the normtransmat file, except that the diagonal elements have been set to zero.
+	    This is a NIFTI file containing the same information as the normtransmat file, except that the diagonal elements have been set to zero.
 This is therefore the relative probability transitioning to each possible destination state in the case where the state does not simply persist.

+	OUTPUT_seg_XXXX_rawtransmat.csv
+	OUTPUT_seg_XXXX_normtransmat.csv
+	OUTPUT_seg_XXXX_offdiagtransmat.csv
+            The same data as the above NIFTI files, but as a csv file.
 Usage:
 ^^^^^^